takahisah/dplyr/revdep/README.md

   testthat results ================================================================
   OK: 0 SKIPPED: 0 FAILED: 0
   Execution halted

-checking re-building of vignette outputs ...
-WARNING Error in re-building vignettes:
-  ...
-    as_tibble

-The following object is masked from 'package:tibble':

-    as_tibble

-Getting data...
-...
-8 lines ...
-Warning: x = 'AAPL', get = 'splits': Error in new.session(curl::new_handle()): Could not establish session after 5 attempts.

-additional arguments ignored in warning()
-Warning: x = 'AAPL', get = 'stock.prices': Error in new.session(curl::new_handle()): Could not establish session after 5 attempts.

-Warning: x = 'AAPL', get = 'key.ratios': Error in value[[3L]](cond): object 'key_ratios' not found

-Quitting from lines 176-179 (TQ01-core-functions-in-tidyquant.Rmd)
-Error: processing vignette 'TQ01-core-functions-in-tidyquant.Rmd' failed with diagnostics: no applicable method for 'filter_' applied to an object of class "logical" Execution halted

 checking installed package size ...
 NOTE installed size is  5.2Mb